inesboubakri/Only_engineers/README.md

-# 💹 Financial Dashboard
+# 💹 OnlyEngineers  Dashboard

-This is a modern financial dashboard implemented with HTML, CSS, and JavaScript using an MVC architecture.
-The dashboard displays financial information including balance, expenses, investments, and transactions, with support for both light and dark themes.
+This is a modern  dashboard implemented with HTML, CSS, and JavaScript using an MVC architecture.
+The dashboard displays  with support for both light and dark themes.

 ## ✨ Features